-To say in-house lawyers have full plates would be a gross understatement.
+To say in-house lawyers and contract teams have full plates would be a gross understatement.

 You work incredibly hard, and it can be frustrating when those plates – or more likely platters – begin to overflow because you’re the only one with the expertise to address even the smallest of details.